Palu-Koro Fault: Geometry

 It extends from near Dondowa, North Luwu Regency, in the south, where it links to the WNW-ESE trending Matano Fault.
 It continues northwards, heading offshore through the Gulf of Palu and passing to the west of the Minahassa Peninsula, before eventually linking with the North Sulawesi Subduction Zone.
 Although it is a strike slip fault, there are locally normal and thrust features and segments.
 Near Palu it forms the western side of the Palu Basin, a small pull-apart basin developed along the fault system.

 Regional setting

-The fault forms the boundary between two of the major microblocks that form the island, the North Sula Block and the Makassar Block.
+The fault forms part of the boundary between two of the major crustal blocks that form the island, the North Sula Block and the Makassar Block.
 The current slip rate along the Palu-Koro Fault is estimated to be in the range 30 to 40 mm per year, compared to a long term slip rate of 40 to 50 mm per year over the last 5 million years.